ismael-soler/holbertonschool-simple_shell/README.md

 <h1 align = "center"> C - Simple Shell </h1>

 <h2> Description </h2>
 <p>This project consist of the development of a command interpreter for Linux.
-The program tries to replicate the basic functionalities of sh shell.</p>
+The program tries to replicate the basic functionalities of sh shell.
+It was developed in C language.</p>

 <h2> General information </h2>
 <p>- All files will be compiled on Ubuntu 20.04 LTS using <pre><code>gcc -Wall -Werror -Wextra -pedantic -std=gnu89</code></pre></p>